doubleopen-project/doubleopen-publications/Ecosystem survey 2019/Short Ecosystem Survey 2019 report.md

 ### Analysis <!-- omit in toc -->

-Regarding the commercial tool question, commercial tools are not in the center of attention for the Double Open project.
-However, it is interesting to see what tools people working in open source compliance want to work with.
-These might direct us to find features, which are lacking in the FOSS tools.
-Either way, many use commercial tools not just for the tools, but for the service they include with such tools.
-This can be seen from the top three of these tools.
-The service relation is something that a FOSS tool rarely can provide as they are only tools and usually there is no helpdesk or other service for them.
-Initially must be asked though, are FOSS tools too complicated or scattered so that one would wonder to commercial providers.
-The answer here is probably yes and this issue should be acknowledged by the community.
+Commercial tools are not in the center of attention for the Double Open project, hence the above result is not analysed more.

 ---